 - Pregnancy, birth, and parenthood are natural processes, even when interventions are involved.
 Becoming a parent is an awesome experience, no matter how it happens.

 - There is no “right way” to give birth or to parent.
 Only you know what is best for you.
 Gathered Birth supports your choices.

-- The purpose of childbirth preparation is to enable women to feel confident and aware as they approach their birth.
+- The purpose of childbirth preparation is to enable birthing people to feel confident and aware as they approach their birth.
 Birth can be unpredictable, but we can help you feel prepared and confident as your birth story unfolds.

-- Mothers possess deep intuition and instinct.
+- Birthing people possess deep intuition and instinct.
 When we care for and empower women, they learn to trust themselves and tap into that intuition.

 - Partners (be they significant others, family members, friends) are integral, and need support too.

 - It truly does take a village.
-Community involvement is a necessary and exciting piece of providing care to mothers.
+Community involvement is a necessary and exciting piece of providing care to parents.

 *También ofrecemos servicios en español.